sailfishos-patches/patchmanager/README.md

 # Patchmanager

-Patchmanager is a tool for transparently modifying installed files by the patch utility and for managing the patches for doing so.
+Patchmanager is a tool for transparently modifying installed files per patch utility and for managing patch files ("patches") for doing so.
 Since version 3.0 it does not modify original files, but alters their content when they are loaded into RAM to be run.

 ## Information for users